pazhersh/klafim/buglist.md

 * the dynamic texture loader mirrors the image (including written text)
 * hover forces are all wrong
 * hover doesn't come directly to the mouse - need to hover to intersection with plane above the ground, instead of intersection with the ground and adding z translation
+* cards do not flip over their y axis when drawn, they just reset to 0

 # missing planned features
 * xcel uploader